All Year: Yes

 We benefit from all the help that is offered and love the companionship of sharing the journey with like minded folk or those just beginning on the path of sustainable life style.

 We expect four hours work a day for five days a week.
-Our helpers have stayed from a minimum of one month to a maximum of three months, and some have left for a beach break, and then come back.
+Our helpers have stayed from a minimum of one month to a maximum of three months, and some leave for a beach break, and then come back.

-Work includes maintaining gardens and forest; weeding, digging, mulching and planting; window and house cleaning; preparing food for preserves such as lime chilli pickle and grapefruit marmalade; building maintenance; rainforest regeneration; collecting composting materials such as cardboard and newspaper from town and cow poo from a nearby dairy.
-These are for the large hot-compost bins.
+Work includes maintaining gardens and forest; weeding, digging, mulching and planting; experimenting with food we grow (like green paw paw with couscous; juice-extracted from green star fruit as an electrolyte; yakon syrup as a diabetic safe sweetener; preserves like lime/chilli/ginger pickle, and grapefruit marmalade) building maintenance; rainforest regeneration; collecting composting materials such as cow poo from a nearby dairy (where we can buy raw milk).
+This is for our large hot-compost bins.
 We spread the compost over the fruit trees and into the vegie garden, thus building soil depth.

 Please bring old clothes, boots and wet weather gear as we carry only a few spares.
 We get ours from one of five charity shops in Mullumbimby!